hislittlecuzin/FFMPEG-GUI-For-Godot/README.md

 # How to use
 1. Download and install/extract FFmpeg.

-2. Download the compiled version of FFmpeg GUI for Godot here: (Build not yet available) Or compile the source code in Godot.
+2. Download the compiled version of FFmpeg GUI for Godot here: (Build not yet available).
+Or compile the source code in Godot.

 3. Get the file path to your FFmpeg filepath.